Skip to main content

 Making better decisions increases the likelihood of positive outcomes, whether you’re deciding on benefits strategy, healthcare partnerships, or more.
 It can help guard against bias or opinion, inform the most relevant strategies to your workforce, and give you accurate baseline data to compare outcomes too.

-Now that we’ve looked at data-driven decision-making, what are some ways it can help you as you work to plan and refine your health benefits strategy?
+Now that we’ve looked at what it is, let's go over some ways we can leverage data-driven decision-making in healthcare to refine your health benefits strategy.

 Analyzing your healthcare data will help you identify who in your population is currently high-cost, and who is at high-risk of becoming high-cost.
 Once you’ve isolated this segment of your population, you can dig even further.
 In your high-cost segment, who has been there year over year and who is new?
 Are they in this segment because of chronic issues or acute reasons?
 How can that inform how you support them?
 How can you conduct outreach to high-risk employees to prevent them from becoming high-cost?
 Think through what healthcare services they need most and how you can make it easy for them to get.